xyproto/vscode-smarthome/README.md

-This is my first extension and just a test.
+This is my first Visual Code extension, and just a test.

 It is not useful.